King Louis XVI of France

 The Execution of King Louis XVI. source: Wikipedia

 On the morning of January 21, 1793, Louis made his final confession and attended Mass.
 He then traveled by carriage from the Tower, through the streets of Paris, to the Place de la Révolution (now the Place de la Concorde) where he was beheaded by guillotine.
 His body was taken to the Madeleine Cemetery, where a brief memorial service was held.
 His remains were dumped from their coffin into a grave, with his severed head placed at his feet.
-Years later, in 1815, on the anniversary of the King’s execution, his remains – along with those of his wife who was also executed – were reinterred at the Basilica of Saint-Denis.
+Years later, in 1815, on the anniversary of the King’s execution, the remains of Louis XVI and Marie Antoinette, also executed, were reinterred at the Basilica of Saint-Denis.
 On the site of his original burial, in the churchyard of La Madeleine, now stands the Chapelle expiatoire, built by King Louis XVIII in honor of his elder brother.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.